Sudden pressure on the heart and sudden

 weakness, feeling very tired, coughing, hiccups, and muscle aches.

-Pericarditis usually isn't dangerous, but your chest pain could be
+Pericarditis usually isn't dangerous.
+But your chest pain could be

 caused by something more serious, like a

 heart attack.
-And getting diagnosed and treated early
+Getting diagnosed and treated early

 can help keep pericarditis from leading to other problems.
 That's why you

 should call a doctor right away if you have any kind of sudden chest